 It’s a long-standing myth that students who choose ‘practical majors’ such as business, finance, engineering, accounting, or biology, have a better chance of snagging a job immediately after they graduate.
 At first thought, it seems very plausible but on second thought, there are a lot of flaws to this reasoning.

 When looking to hire workers, employers do not aspire to fill all available position with clones.
-What they look for are smart, creative applicants who have great potential and who stand apart from the crowd, regardless of what they have majored in.
-Instead of focusing solely on the major, employers assess applicants based on their acquired knowledge, writing skills, research ability, and critical thinking skills.
+What they look for are smart, creative applicants who have great potential and who stand apart from the crowd.
+Employers assess applicants based on their acquired knowledge, writing skills, research ability, and critical thinking skills.
 Because of this, liberal arts students are often hired by big corporations.

 Right Major Fit

-Another argument for choosing a major that is a good fit for you rather than one that is practical is that it will pave the way for earning a living doing something you love rather than hating every day that you have to get up and going to work.
+Another argument for choosing a major that is a good fit for you rather than one of the more ‘practical majors’ is that it will pave the way for earning a living doing something you love rather than hating every day that you have to get up and going to work.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!